 - You will be presented with the Account Integration Settings screen

-There are five tabs each having there own configuration settings.
+- There are 6 tabs each having their own configuration settings

-The biggest decision you will make with the integration is whether you want to Sync Inventory (parts and assemblies) with your accounting system.
+The biggest decision you will make with the integration is whether you want to Sync Inventory (Parts and Assemblies) with your accounting system.
 Most accounting systems support inventory items and Order Time can both manage these items and include them in transactions.
-However in certain circumstances you may not want to synchronize inventory for a variety of reasons the most common of which is as follows:
+However, in certain circumstances, you may not want to synchronize inventory for a variety of reasons.
+The most common of which are as follows:

 - The number of items you have exceeds your accounting system's limitation.

-- The valuation method used by your accounting system is not suitable for you purposes.
+- The valuation method used by your accounting system is not suitable for your purposes.

-- Inventory items causes bloat, speed or corruption issues in your accounting system.
+- Inventory items cause bloat, speed or corruption issues in your accounting system.

-- You want to manually establish your inventory valuation (and by extension your cost of of good sold - COGS).
+- You want to manually establish your inventory valuation (and by extension your Cost of Goods Sold - COGS)

-There are two question that arise if inventory is NOT synced:
+There are two questions that arise if inventory is NOT synced: